Why choose Exo?

 For a long time, the risk and reaction involved in investing have been left in the hands of other people and, after the political events of late, we all know how leaving things in the hands of other people can turn out.
 If anything, the world just seems to get more unpredictable, despite our best efforts.
 Exo’s mission is to pass on a simple, important message; Investing and its risks are too important to be ignored, misunderstood or done badly.
-Our aim is to change that.

 The choices we make in our finances are as nuanced as any other important life decision we make, and yet, the fact remains: everything we do with our money is a form of investment, whether it’s for the long-term future, saving goals or a questionable Saturday night takeaway.

 Let’s talk about gut feelings for a moment.
 We have them all the time, and it’s caused by one of two things.
 One, being too many takeaways and the other, unconscious bias.
 I’d back my team to win when nobody else would because sometimes you just know, don’t you?
 Needless to say, I’m usually left disappointed.
 Thanks, gut feelings, thanks.